 Combined Schools Scholastic Ensemble

-Completed documents should be scanned and uploaded as a single file, and can be submitted here.
-The deadline to submit your Participating Ensemble Master Agreement is January 17th.
-If you have any questions regarding completion or submission, please contact email@example.com.
+Completed documents should be scanned and uploaded as a single file, and can be submitted HERE.
+Your ensemble must submit a signed Participating Ensemble Master Agreement prior to performing at an RMPA event.
+If you have any questions regarding completion or submission, please contact firstname.lastname@example.org.

 The 2020 RMPA Member Handbook is a helpful reference and will answer many questions that you may have.
 It is a must-read for all directors, instructors, and performers.